BS in Design of Learning Technologies

 Drexel University School of Education

 Corporations, startups, and publishers around the world recognize the need for new products that enhance learning.
-Drexel’s Bachelor of Science in Learning, Culture and Technology (LCT) prepares students to build the next generation of educational tools and environments.
+Drexel’s Bachelor of Science in Design of Learning Technologies prepares students to build the next generation of educational tools and environments.
 Students learn the interdisciplinary skills and knowledge necessary to design, develop, and implement new educational technology for a variety of settings.
 Graduates of the program have a solid background of both theory and practice.

 Students in the program explore three major themes: